bondy-io/bondy/apps/bondy_db/doc_extras/architecture/01_bondy_oplog.md

   via the responder / sync_session and are forwarded to the remote instance, which stages them in the overlay; the receiving applier installs them into the MST + projection.
-- **A future eager-push fast-path is intended.** The overlay's `eager_pushed` origin tag and an `enqueue_remote` hook are in place as the receive-side mechanism, but no sending-side pusher exists today.
-Treat sync-session cadence as the floor on cross-node visibility.
+- **A future eager-push fast-path is intended.** An `enqueue_remote` hook is in place as the receive-side seam; the `eager_pushed` overlay tag it would carry is reserved for that future receiver and is not written yet.
+No sending-side pusher exists today, so treat sync-session cadence as the floor on cross-node visibility.

 ## Recovery on boot